 There is a high failure rate for drugs proceeding through clinical studies.
-Our ongoing Phase 2 clinical study is evaluating the LDL-C lowering efficacy of bempedoic acid as an add-on to patients on stable atorvastatin.
-This is the first clinical study in which we are testing bempedoic acid in patients already being administered a high-dose statin.
-Our ongoing Phase 3 clinical study is evaluating the safety and tolerability of bempedoic acid in patients with hyperlipidemia at high cardiovascular disease risk and whose LDL-C is not adequately controlled with maximally tolerated lipid-modifying therapy.
-We are working to finalize the design of our Phase 3 program and CVOT.
-Even if we are able to complete our ongoing Phase 2 and Phase 3 and planned Phase 3 clinical studies and CVOT, which will be determined following discussions with the FDA, of bempedoic acid according to our current development timeline, the positive results from our completed Phase 1 and Phase 2 clinical studies of bempedoic acid may not be replicated in our ongoing Phase 2 or Phase 3 or planned Phase 3 clinical studies or CVOT results, nor do they guarantee approval of bempedoic acid by the FDA in a timely manner or at all.
-Similarly, success of our program in a statin-intolerant population does not necessarily mean that our statin add-on program will be similarly successful.
+Even if we are able to complete our ongoing global pivotal Phase 3 LDL-C studies, CVOT and any potential additional Phase 3 clinical studies of bempedoic acid according to our current development timeline, the positive results from our completed Phase 1 and Phase 2 clinical studies of bempedoic acid, including those of our Phase 2 PK/PD (1002-035) study completed in October 2016, may not be replicated in our ongoing global pivotal Phase 3 and CVOT or planned Phase 3 clinical study results, nor do they guarantee approval of bempedoic acid by the FDA, EMA or any other regulatory authorities in a timely manner or at all.
 Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in late-stage clinical studies after achieving positive results in early stage development, and we cannot be certain that we will not face similar setbacks.
 These setbacks have been caused by, among other things, preclinical findings made while clinical studies were underway or safety or efficacy observations made in clinical studies, including previously unreported adverse events.
 In addition, regulatory delays or rejections may be encountered as a result of many factors, including changes in regulatory policy during the period of product development.

-Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that believed their product candidates performed satisfactorily in preclinical studies and clinical studies nonetheless failed to obtain FDA approval.
-If we fail to obtain positive results in our ongoing Phase 2 and Phase 3 and planned Phase 3 clinical studies and CVOT of bempedoic acid, the development timeline and regulatory approval and commercialization prospects for our leading product candidate, and, correspondingly, our business and financial prospects, would be materially adversely affected.
+Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that believed their product candidates performed satisfactorily in preclinical studies and clinical studies nonetheless failed to obtain FDA and/or EMA approval.
+If we fail to obtain positive results in our ongoing global pivotal Phase 3, CVOT and planned Phase 3 clinical studies of bempedoic acid, the development timeline and regulatory approval and commercialization prospects for our leading product candidate, and, correspondingly, our business and financial prospects, would be materially adversely affected.

-We may need substantial additional capital in the future.
+We will need substantial additional capital in the future.
 If additional capital is not available, we will have to delay, reduce or cease operations.